anaptecs/jeaf-generator.io/uml-modeling-guide/how-to-model-open-api.md

 - Define one or more OpenAPI Server that are hosting your REST services

-- Mark the classes that should be published as OpenAPI data types
+- Mark the classes that should be published as OpenAPI types

 - Link your OpenAPI Specification with the packages that contain your data type definitions